Can I participate in an apprenticeship for just one semester?

-Can I participate in an internship or apprenticeship part-time?
+Can I participate in a Fellowship part-time?

 Can I apply to multiple departments?

-- Artistic
+• Artistic

 Development

-Human Resources
+Finance/Human Resources

 Management